 CLASH OF THE TITANS

-The graphics of the film are stunning and truly show where Hollywood is at special effects related.
+The graphics of the film are stunning and genuinely show where Hollywood is at special effects related.
 Giant scorpions.
 Pegasus.
 Medusa.
-And the gargantuan Kraken.
+And the vast Kraken.
 Each monster felt significant and overwhelming.
-Not only were the graphics acceptable, particular make-up was awe-inspiring as well.
-The Stygian witches were grotesque, Hades was threatening, and wounds were completely damaging.
-The only make-up that was forced was that of the Djinn which was laughable, yet I imagine they were a step up from those in the original and Calibos, which was less terrifying and more questionable.
+Not only were the graphics acceptable, but particular make-up was also awe-inspiring as well.
+The Stygian witches were grotesque, Hades was threatening, and wounds were utterly damaging.
+The only make-up that felt forced was that of the Djinn, which was laughable, yet I imagine they were a step up from those in the original and Calibos, which was much less terrifying and more questionable.

 The story was righteous.
 Greek mythology has always interested me.
-I found myself at an advantage of having played the God of War franchise on Playstation 3 which delves deep into the world of mythology.
+I found myself at an advantage of having played the God of War franchise on Playstation 3, which delves deep into the world of mythology.
 The story of gods, demigods, titans, and man is compelling and never-ending.
 Clash satisfies the nerdiest of Greek mythology connoisseurs, though coming from the friend I saw the film with, a lot of the film’s storyline is not part of actual Greek mythology.
 Ultimately, I would view this film again.
-Cannot wait to view the original and compare them, though I am positive they are not much in comparison.
+I cannot wait to see the original and compare them, though I am positive they are not much in comparison.
 Only miss this if you are not into Greek mythology.

 April 2, 2010

 Warner Bros.
 Pictures

 (for fantasy action violence, some frightening images and brief sensuality)

 Kevin De La Noy